oscarlopez1616/auditor-framework/README.md

-# To initiliatise this project:
+# To initialize this project:

 ```bash
 ./gradlew